 Layers: Another counter-intuitive suggestion for summer!
 But think a minute: You’ve got on a blouse, you pit out your blouse, game over.
 You’ve got on a tank and a blouse, you pit out your tank, it’s possible that no one will ever notice.
 AND if it’s a real scorcher of a day, you can plan ahead and bring a backup tank to swap in!

 Shawls and wraps: There are about a billion gorgeous gauze-weight cotton scarves out there.
 Super beautiful loose-weave ones, too.
-Throw one over your shoulders when you’re wearing a tank or tee and you’ll both chic-ifiy your outfit, and add a lightweight layer to your shoulder area that can help disguise sweat stains.
+Throw one over your shoulders when you’re wearing a tank or tee and you’ll both spiff up your outfit, and add a lightweight layer to your shoulder area that can help disguise sweat stains.

 When it’s cold out …

 Camisoles: If you’re wearing anything besides a tight-to-the-body shirt or top, a camisole can make a huge difference.
 I buy nude camisoles from Target and wear them under nearly everything during the cold months.
 Since the cami sits in your pits, it acts like a sponge to some extent.
-I can often skip washing my outer layer entirely when I’ve deployed a cami.
+I can often skip washing my outer layer entirely when I’ve worn a cami.

 Dress shields: Since winter wear tends to be bulkier and more structured, it can generally accommodate dress shields.
 You can certainly purchase ready-made dress shields but pinning old cotton shoulder pads or pedsto your garment armpits often works just as well.
 Again, sponge action is the goal.